ticsea/gitbase/README.md

-Hi,this is practice for git.\n
+Hi,this is a practice about git\n

-first,use a new branch.
-    well,im testing a new branch.This is writing someting. im melonccc.
+Task: mutil-branch dev parctice
-    ok,its all done.i finished new branch dev practice.yeeeee.;
+    create a new branch and code someting and then merge it to main or other active. ok,its all done.i finished new branch dev practice.yeeeee.;